binwiederhier/ntfy/docs/config.md

 To set up auth, simply **configure the following two options**:

-* `auth-file` is the user/access database; it is created automatically if it doesn't already exist
+* `auth-file` is the user/access database; it is created automatically if it doesn't already exist; suggested location `/var/lib/ntfy/user.db` (easiest if deb/rpm package is used)
 * `auth-default-access` defines the default/fallback access if no access control entry is found; it can be set to `read-write` (default), `read-only`, `write-only` or `deny-all`.